nbetts2020/MoE-Asset-Pricing/README.md

 ## Training Details

-Training proceeds in three stages:
+Training proceeds in four stages:

 - **Pre-training**: Standard LLM pre-training with 4K block size using a Mixture of Experts transformer (4 experts, top-2 gating), trained with cut cross entropy loss function.
-- **Continuous Pre-training**: Extends context window to 64K by updating rotary positional embeddings.
+- **Continuous Pre-training**: Extends context window to 64K by updating rotary positional embeddings by training on 10k long-context examples.
-- **Fine-tuning**: Focuses on latent reasoning and trains Energy-Based Model (EBM) concurrently.
+- **Latent Reasoning Fine‑tuning**: Applies a two‑phase curriculum learning strategy - first partially masking explicit reasoning tokens with a special latent token, then fully masking them, so model progressively internalizes Chain‑of‑Thought in its hidden states without ever emitting the reasoning text.
+- **Energy‑Based Model (EBM) Training**: Trains a contrastive, margin‑based EBM on bootstrapped context candidates, teaching it to assign lower energy to the most informative contexts and select the optimal input at inference time.

 ### Configs